 11. Beautiful Places In HD

-This is actually a visual podcast.
+This is actually a travel video podcast.
 Each episode is quite short, leading it to be a wonderful collection of bite-sized inspiration!
+It's awesome that this travel podcast is free!
 Paired with stunning audio and simple commentary, download a few episodes for when you need a break and a few minutes to just escape to a wondrous land.

 Listen & Watch Now